The Founder Tax: The cost of founder-dependent revenue

 Step What happens Why it matters

-Review the revenue system Review pipeline data, stage definitions, movement rules, forecast logic, assets, and recent wins and losses Shows where the system breaks
+Review the revenue system Review founder involvement, pipeline data, stage definitions, movement rules, forecast logic, assets, and recent wins and losses Shows where the system breaks and where the team relies on the founder

-Review sales support Interview sales, marketing, delivery, and leadership.
-Review where the process gets used, bypassed, or rescued Shows where execution breaks
+Review execution across the team Interview sales, marketing, delivery, and leadership.
+Review where the process gets used, bypassed, or rescued Shows where execution breaks and standards fail

-Set the 30/90 plan Turn the findings into a prioritized list of changes with owners and timing Creates an action plan
+Set the 30/90 plan Turn the findings into a prioritized rollout plan with owners and timing Turns the audit into practical next steps

 See what a revenue audit looks like in practice.